carmencchow/bellabeat_casestudy/README.md

 <br>
 <b><i>iii) Sedentary Behavior</i></b>
 <p>
-<p>Let’s take a look at the distribution of sedentary minutes in a day.
-The median is 1,021 minutes, which means 50% of participants are sedentary for at least 17.02 hours.
+<p>When we look at the distribution of sedentary minutes in a day, we see that the median is 1,021 minutes, which means 50% of participants are sedentary for at least 17.02 hours.
 The majority of participants seem to be spend between 600 and 1,200 minutes (or 10 to 20 hours) being inactive.</p>

 ![sedentary](https://github.com/user-attachments/assets/66ccbf2d-b4a4-46fc-95d9-e1265d9b1e6e)

 <b><i>iv) Sleep</i></b>
 <p>
-Let’s see what the data tells us about our participants' sleep patterns and determine if they are getting the recommended 7 or more hours of sleep.
-We’ll use the  `summary()` function again to get an overview of the distribution of sleep times from our `daily_df` data frame.
+Are the participants getting the recommended 7-9 hours of sleep?
+Let's run the `summary()` function again to get an overview of the distribution of sleep times from our `daily_df` data frame.
 </p>

 ```